Movax12/ca65hl/manual.md

 the assembler:

     mb a := #(FOO * 4 + 2)      ; just generate: lda #(FOO * 4 + 2)

+As well, the equal symbol (`=`) can be used instead, but if used in a conditional statement, use `:=` to avoid confusion with the comparison macro.

 ### Extended Syntax

-In the file `ca65hl.h` there is an check for the global identifier `_CA65HL_USE_CUSTOM_SYNTAX_` If it is not defined or defined as a non-zero value, `customSyntax.h` will be included in the source.
-This file enables an optional syntax for 6502 assembly that allows offsets and indexed opcodes to be written like arrays.
+In the file `ca65hl.h` there is an check for the global identifier `__CA65HL_USE_CUSTOM_SYNTAX__` If it is not defined or defined as a non-zero value, `customSyntax.h` will be included in the source.
+This file enables an optional syntax for 6502 assembly that allows offsets and indexed instructions to be written like arrays.

 For example: